-Before joining the University of East Anglia as a lecturer in 2009 I worked as a secondary school teacher.
-I have taught in secondary schools in the UK, Kenya and in the British Overseas Territory of St. Helena.
+Before joining the University of East Anglia as a lecturer in 2009, Dr Scott worked as a secondary school teacher.
+He has taught in secondary schools in the UK, Kenya and in the British Overseas Territory of St. Helena.

 Dr. Martin Scott